tolinachali/Home_Take_Exam_by_Tolina_Chali/README.md

 ## Question 3a : what is the current version of miRBase?
 ## Answer :
 Current version of miRBase: 22.1
-## Question 3b :
-## Task: generate a plot to show which let miRNAs are present in each species.
+## Question 3b :  generate a plot to show which let miRNAs are present in each species.